Earl Washington Jr.

-Earl Washington Jr. (born May 3, 1960) is a former Virginia death-row inmate, who was fully exonerated of murder charges against him in 2000.
+Earl Washington Jr. (born May 3, 1960) is a former Virginia death row inmate, who was fully exonerated of murder charges against him in 2000.
 He had been wrongfully convicted and sentenced to death in 1984 for the 1982 rape and murder of Rebecca Lyn Williams in Culpeper, Virginia.
 Washington has an IQ estimated at 69, which classifies him as intellectually disabled.
 He was coerced into confessing to the crime when arrested on an unrelated charge a year later.
-He narrowly escaped being executed in 1985 and 1994.

-Washington was scheduled for execution in September 1985 but a pro bono defense effort and appeal gained a stay while working to gain appeal of his conviction.
+Washington, who had not exhausted all of his appeals yet, was scheduled for execution in September 1985 but a pro bono defense effort and appeal gained a stay while working to appeal his conviction.
 Based on questions about his murder conviction raised in 1993 due to DNA testing, which had not been available at the time of trial, Washington's death sentence was commuted in 1994 by Governor Douglas Wilder to life imprisonment.
 In 2000 additional DNA testing was done, as new technology was available.
-Based on this, Washington was pardoned by Governor James Gilmore and released from prison.
+Based on this, Washington was pardoned by Governor James Gilmore and released from prison in 2001, after finishing his sentence on other convictions for which he was actually guilty.
 In 2006, he was awarded a settlement from the estate of Agent Curtis R. Wilmore, who had coerced Washington's confession.
 In 2007, he received a settlement from the state.